TumblThreeApp/TumblThree-wiki/Home.md

 * Change of blog settings of multiple selected blogs at once
 * Uses SSL connections
 * Taskbar buttons and key bindings
+* Choice of download format for .pnj links
 </details>

 ### Backup/download of <sub><sup>(click names to expand)</sup></sub>
 * <details><summary><b>Blogs / Hidden blogs</b></summary>

   * Download of photo, video (only tumblr.com hosted), text, audio, quote, conversation, link and question posts
-  * Download of meta information for photo, video and audio posts
+  * Download meta information for photo, video and audio posts
-  * Download of inlined photos and videos (e.g. photos embedded in question&answer posts)
+  * Download inlined photos and videos (e.g. photos embedded in question&answer posts)
   * Download of all image sizes possible (SVC, API only for newer blogs, higher resolution not possible for old blogs *1)
   * Support for downloading Imgur, Gfycat, Webmshare, Uguu and Catbox linked files in tumblr posts
   * Download of safe mode/NSFW blogs